zmkjh/Terracraft/README.md

 # Terracraft
-A 2D pixel game using ztream.
+A 2D pixel game using ztream and ECS.

 - Press WASD to move
 - Press left-button to place blocks